Lead Apron Uses in Radiology, Cath Lab, Dental & C-Arm Procedures

 • Veterinary dental imaging

-Lead aprons may also be used for patient protection during selected imaging procedures.
-They can help shield sensitive areas of the body when required and when it does not interfere with the diagnostic image.
+Lead aprons may be used for patient protection during selected imaging procedures when shielding does not interfere with the diagnostic image.

 • Frontal protection aprons